tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     ```

 9. Run this in the browser, and check the console to be sure you're getting the `x` and `y` logged out.
-You should be seeing numbers something like this (comment out the `console.log()` when you are done):
+You should be seeing numbers something like this:

     ```
     200 150